mindylindsey/art-of-agility/docs/preface/intro.md

 Regardless of its popularity, companies have taken elements but not necessarily implemented it fully.

-## What Makes an Efficient Agile Scrum Team?
+## What Makes an Efficient Scrum Team?

 To some extent, your willingness to make changes to your process determines you level of success in optimizing your scrum team.
 Agile development requires a change in mindset from traditional waterfall methods.